Skip to content

 Step 1: Take the Photo

-Use a smartphone or digital camera.
-Stand in front of a white wall with even lighting from both sides.
+Use a smartphone or digital camera with beauty mode and all filters switched off — MOFA rejects any retouched photo.
+Stand in front of a physical white wall with even lighting from both sides.
 Have someone else take the photo from about 1.5 meters distance using the rear camera.
-Remove your glasses before shooting.
+Removing your glasses before shooting is the safest way to avoid a glare rejection.

 Step 2: Crop to the 35:45 Ratio

 Open your photo in Pixotter's crop tool and set the aspect ratio to 35:45.
-Position your face so the chin-to-crown distance falls within the 25–35 mm range.
+Position your face so the chin-to-crown distance falls within the 32–36 mm range — roughly 70–80% of the frame height.
 Center your face horizontally.

 Step 3: Resize to 413 × 531 Pixels